 Before the 1920s, cap toe lace-up boots were worn by working men and gentlemen alike for almost all occasions.
 They were sturdy and comfortable while looking smart enough for formal occasions.

-Other shoe designs that became popular in the 20s were the Wingtip Oxfords, two-tone tennis shoes, and slippers.
+Other shoe designs that became popular for 1920s fashion for men were the Wingtip Oxfords, two-tone tennis shoes, and slippers.

 The suit was the essential element of the 1920s man’s wardrobe.
 Unless you were a blue-collar worker, sportsman, or teenaged, suits were the go-to look for all occasions.